-Were there any unexpected moments that occurred?
-If so, what was the significance?
+Were there any unexpected moments at the UHC hearing?

-As attendees waited during an unscheduled break, a woman representative from a coalition of various advocacy groups from the US and abroad turned on her microphone and suggested that civil society members make statements and add to the conversations that have taken place.
+During an unscheduled break, a woman representing a coalition of advocacy groups turned on her microphone and suggested civil society members add to the conversations that had taken place.

-Without waiting for approval, she started making her observations known, and one statement stood out when she asked, what makes any of us think that the very organizations—the governments, the profit-driven healthcare companies in the private sector, the pharmaceutical industry—those who are responsible for creating the socioeconomic healthcare disparities in the first place, are now to be entrusted with developing UHC to fix it?
+Without waiting for approval she began speaking and at one point asked, what makes any of us think that the very organizations—the profit-driven healthcare companies in the private sector, governments and the pharmaceutical industry—those who are responsible for creating the socioeconomic healthcare disparities in the first place, are now to be entrusted with developing UHC to fix them?

 Stakeholders and attendees erupted with cheers and applause, and I thought to myself, now there is a Righteous Rebel!